APZConservationResearch/Training-and-management/Coding-etiquette.md

    1. Desription of script
    2. Author information
 2. Libraries needed
+3. Defining functions (if there are many functions consider a seperate script)

 ### Annotations
 Inline annotations are essential to readable code.
 These annotations should focus on the *why* rather than the *what*.